Description

 This method retrieves information about the specified video.

-Update video information
+Partial update video information

 Delete video information

-This method deletes all the information about the specified video This action cannot be undone.
+This method deletes all the information about the specified video.
+This action cannot be undone.

 Make any-to-video search requests